Certified Medical Administrative Assistant with Medical Billing and Coding (Vouchers Included)

 What you will learn

-- The disorders and medical procedures common to each body system
+- Understand disorders and medical procedures common to each body system

-- Legal, ethical, and regulatory concepts central to the field, including HIPAA compliance and third-party guidelines for filing insurance claims
+- Learn legal, ethical, and regulatory concepts central to the field, including HIPAA compliance and third-party guidelines for filing insurance claims

-- Discuss the various administrative job duties of a medical assistant
+- Master the various administrative job duties of a medical assistant, including scheduling, insurance processing, record-keeping, and patient communication and financial practices

 How you will benefit

-- You'll also receive access to the study materials that align with the exam option you choose
+- Receive access to the study materials that align with the exam option you choose

 How the course is taught